Find out how to complain about the service you've received from HM Revenue and Customs (HMRC) and what happens if you do.

-There’s a different process to follow if you disagree with a tax decision, eg the amount of your tax, or a penalty you’ve been asked to pay.
+There’s a different process if you disagree with a tax decision or a penalty you’ve been asked to pay.

 How to complain

-HMRC will not treat you any differently because you have made a complaint, and will deal with your matter fairly and impartially.
+HMRC won’t treat you any differently because you’ve made a complaint.
+We’ll deal with your matter fairly and impartially.

-- try to solve the problem and reply to you as quickly as they can
+- try to solve the problem and reply to you as quickly as possible

 - handle your complaint confidentially and investigate the issues thoroughly

-- give you the name and contact details of the person who is dealing with your complaint
+- give you the name and contact details of the person who’s dealing with your complaint

-- keep you informed of the progress of their investigation
+- keep you informed of the progress of your complaint

 - let you know who to contact if you’re still unhappy

-If the person, office or helpline you have contacted is unable to deal with your concerns, they will pass your complaint to a customer service adviser.
+If the person, office or helpline you’ve contacted can’t deal with your concerns, they’ll pass your complaint to a customer service adviser.

 HMRC won’t send the factsheet if you’re an agent and your complaint is about Self Assessment or Income Tax.
-Their response will tell you where you can get the factsheet or more information.
+The response will tell you where you can get the factsheet or more information.

-If HMRC has made a mistake they will say sorry, explain what happened and put things right as quickly as they can.
+If we’ve made a mistake we’ll say sorry, explain what happened and put things right as quickly as we can.

-They will consider refunding any reasonable costs directly caused by their mistakes or unreasonable delays.
+We’ll consider refunding any reasonable costs directly caused by our mistakes or unreasonable delays.
 Costs can include postage, phone charges or professional fees.
-Please keep your receipts if you would like HMRC to make a refund.
+You should keep your receipts if you want us to make a refund.

-If you think HMRC’s actions have caused you worry or distress tell them straightaway.
-In some cases HMRC may be able to make a small payment to acknowledge this and apologise.
+If you think our actions have caused you worry or distress tell us straight away.
+In some cases we may be able to make a small payment to acknowledge this and apologise.

 - take a fresh look at the complaint